Wednesday, August 30, 2023

 Finished Rev 2 Eurorack Synth Preamp

-The previous attempt at laying out the same preamp....
+A previous attempt at laying out the same preamp....

-I followed some basic guidelines to make a circuit less noisy....to my ears this Revision 2 design is quieter and sounds better; I cover its build in this post; also share my "understanding op amp noise" lab notes.
+I followed some basic guidelines to make a circuit less noisy....to my ears this Revision 2 design is quieter and sounds cleaner; I cover its build in this post; also share my "understanding op amp noise" lab notes.

 A $10USD super low noise op amp vs. the venerable 741.
 Which produces less noise?
 Hint: the more expensive one.
 In a future post I will rebuild this post's preamplifier to see if its sounds better still with super op amp; I am using TL072's now.